For engineering hiring teams

 No leetcode, no tricks, no pre-recorded video reviews.

-A 45-minute session.
+A session you shape.
 Then a scorecard you can defend.

 You write the rubric.
 We run the interview.
-Your candidates work in a real editor with a real AI assistant they can ask anything — and a second AI silently watches and grades against the dimensions you care about.
+Your candidates work in a real editor with a real AI assistant they can ask anything, while a second AI quietly watches and grades against the dimensions you care about.

 01